func()

 1

-Define a subroutine named ft, where arg1 is the parameter it uses, and return B2’s value after the computation is finished.
+Define a subroutine named ft, where arg1 is the parameter whose default value is 3, and return B2’s value after the computation is finished.

 2